formula1/JS-Messaging/readme.md

   - Subclasses
     - Proxy Messenger - Simply passes on its data to another
     - Recoverable Messenger - If it disconnects, will store messages and attempt to reconnect
-    - Distributed Messenger - Uses not one but multiple individuals as possibly the same
+    - Distributed Messenger - Uses not one but multiple individuals as possibly the same peer
 - Manager
   - Must provide it with a Messenger class and notify it when there is a possible Messenger available
   - Subclasses